Tougher Laws On Pipeline Protests Face Test In Louisiana

 "You know that there's a right way to do things and a wrong way," Thibaut told a state legislative committee.
 "And if you want to protest against something ... get your permit and you go do it in a legal fashion."

 Trespassing in Louisiana is normally a misdemeanor offense.
 But the new law deems oil and gas pipelines to be "critical infrastructure," a classification that includes places like nuclear plants, oil refineries and water treatment facilities.
 As of Aug.
-1, trespassing near oil and gas pipelines in the state is now a felony offense, with a possible sentence of up to five years in jail.
+1, trespassing near oil and gas pipelines in the state is now a felony offense, with a possible sentence of up to five years in prison.

 Several states have either passed or are considering similar laws, including Oklahoma, Iowa and Pennsylvania.